Premedical Graduate Health Sciences Certificate Program

-Students successfully finishing the program with a GPA of 3.5 and presenting an MCAT score of 28 or higher are guaranteed an interview for the medical school at VCU, for the application cycle following completion of the CERT Program.
+Students successfully finishing the program with a GPA of 3.5 and presenting an MCAT score of 28 (505 on the new MCAT) or higher are guaranteed an interview for the medical school at VCU, for the application cycle following completion of the CERT Program.
 Significant medical experience and exemplary professional behavior are also important for guaranteed interviews.

 NOTE: Although the CERT Program accepts international students, VCU only matriculates U.S. citizens, Canadian citizens or Permanent Residents for the M.D. degree.
 This restriction does not apply to M.S. or Ph.D. programs at VCU, and it does not apply to all U.S. medical schools for which the CERT Program is equally good preparation.